ddnexus/pagy/docs/api/frontend.md

 more specific ways to be set (e.g.: `class` should be added with a specific CSS rule).

-If you need to add some HTML attribute to ALL the enbled page links (no `current` nor `gap`), you can pass the `:anchor_string` keyword argument to any pagy helper, or if you use templates or override helpers, you can pass it also to the `pagy_anchor` method.
+If you need to add some HTML attribute to ALL the enbled page links (no `current` nor `gap`), you can pass the `:anchor_string` keyword argument to any pagy helper, or if you use templates or override helpers, you can pass it also to the `pagy_create_anchor_lambda` method.

 !!!warning Attributes Must be Valid HTML